Central African Republic General Health Risks: Hepatitis E

 Recent cases of Hepatitis E have been confirmed in the north-western part of the country.
 Hepatitis E is highly endemic in the Central African Republic.

-For the latest information on Hepatitis E outbreaks please go to: WHO Weekly Updates on Outbreaks and Other Emergencies.
-Week 40: 29 September - 05 October 2018. <WHO>.
-Accessed on October 09, 2018.
+For the latest information on Hepatitis E outbreaks please go to: World Health Organization.
+Weekly Bulletin on Outbreaks and Other Emergencies.
+Week 2: 5 January 2019 - 11 January 2019. <WHO>.
+Accessed on January 14, 2019.

 Hepatitis E (HEV) is a viral infection causing inflammation of the liver.
 It is primarily acquired by ingesting water contaminated with fecal matter.
 The virus is also transmitted from person to person through the fecal-oral route as a result of poor body hygiene practices.
 In some regions, such as Europe and Japan, pigs, deer, and wild boars are known to be reservoirs for Hepatitis E and it can be contracted by eating raw or undercooked meat such as pig liver and venison.

 The infection is present worldwide, although its prevalence varies in different regions.
 Travellers drinking untreated water, eating undercooked meats, or going to areas with poor sanitation are at risk.